 The fund may also invest at the Manager's discretion in other transferable securities, money market instruments, cash and near cash, derivative instruments and forward transactions, deposits and units in collective investment schemes (use may be made of stocklending, borrowing, cash holdings, hedging and other investment techniques permitted in applicable FCA Rules).

 Risk and reward profile

-The fund currently has 2 types of share class in issue:
+The fund currently has 4 types of share class in issue:

-A accumulation and I accumulation.
+A accumulation, C accumulation, I accumulation and I income.

 The risk and reward profile of each type of share class is as follows: